RicoJia/ricojia.github.io/_posts/2024/2024-04-03-robotics-eskf-hands-on.markdown

     - Exhibit bias-random-walk (BRW) that grows proportionally to √t.
     - Often follow a 1/f noise spectrum rather than pure white noise.
   - Tactical in-run bias stability is on the order of micro-g, but bias repeatability is typically larger—see Advanced Navigation’s IMU introduction for details.

+## GPS Debugging Notes

+- When GPS heading is invalid, are you omitting GPS messages?
+  - One may choose not to omit GPS.
+We could just set their ESKF jacobians to 0.
+- GPS needs IMU to be initialized
+- IMU integration needs the first GPS to be found

+## Data synchronization

+- Do you get messages exactly the same timing?
+- Are data synchronization, like the GPS and IMU Data sync correct?
+- When GPS starts becoming valid, do you choose the pose there to be your initial pose?
+  - Initial velocity is from the IMU.
+They are not directly corrected by GPS.
+So wrong initial velocity could make IMU spin a lot while its cartesian pose is around the GPS point